Virgiel/dtex/README.md

 ## TODO

 - Goto
+- Progressive loading
-- Progressive loading task & task cancelation - consider moving to datafusion instead of polars-rs
+- Better task cancelation
 - Smart formatting of path ~ for home and ‥ instead of ..